When to get life insurance?

 • added living expenses.

 Permanent life insurance is more expensive than term when you first buy it.
 But the premium cost doesn’t typically increase as you get older.
-So, after a few term renewals, permanent insurance will end up costing you less.
+So, after a few term renewals, permanent insurance can end up costing you less.

-Many Canadians in their 30s have settled into a job with benefits, which may include life insurance.
+Many Canadians in their 30s settle into a job with benefits, which may include life insurance.
 “I often encourage people to max out the insurance they have at work,” MacMillan advises.
 “Because up to a certain point there are no medical questions or requirements.
 And it’s less expensive because it’s in a group.”

 Life insurance in your 40s, 50s, 60s and beyond

 This depends on your insurance company and the policy you want to buy.
 Some insurers have policies with age limits that can range from 60 to 85.
-“The pricing won’t always be in your favour.
-If your health doesn’t impede your ability to buy life insurance, it may still be available if you need it,” MacMillan says.
+“If your health doesn’t impede your ability to buy life insurance, it may still be available if you need it,” MacMillan says.

 • Depending on your policy, your insurance costs may not rise.